whitexpace/.github/profile/README.md

 -->

-Before the project, before the code, before the idea even has a name — there's WhiteSpace.
+Before the project, before the code, before the idea even has a name — there's Whitespace.
 That's where we start.